-- Brown Butter: It’s no secret I love baking with brown butter!
+- Brown Butter: It’s no secret I love baking with this secret ingredient!
 But I especially love using it in cookies!
-It enhances the flavor, adding subtle but lovely caramel and nutty notes.
-You have to try it!
+Golden brown butter enhances the flavor of the oatmeal raisin cookie dough!
+Adding subtle caramel and nutty notes.

-- Vanilla Extract: Almost all oatmeal raisin cookies call for a tiny splash of vanilla, but this recipe actually uses an entire Tablespoons.
-Which adds the loveliest flavor!
+- Vanilla Extract: Almost all oatmeal raisin cookies call for a tiny splash of vanilla.
+But this recipe actually uses an entire tablespoon of vanilla extract!
+This generous addition adds richness and the loveliest flavor!
 Trust me, it’s worth being heavy handed here!

-- Cinnamon and Nutmeg: I tested these cookies with and without these spices, and my taste testers all agreed spices are the way to go!
+- Cinnamon and Nutmeg: I tested these cookies with and without these spices.
+But my taste testers all agreed adding spices were the way to go!

-- White Sugar and Brown Sugar: Combining dark brown sugar (which contains molasses) with granulated sugar adds a depth of flavor to these cookies that’s out-of-this-world!
-Light brown sugar will work in a pinch, but dark is better!
+- White Sugar and Brown Sugar: Combining dark brown sugar (which contains molasses) with granulated sugar adds depth of flavor.
+And makes these cookies taste out-of-this-world delicious.
+Light brown sugar will work in a pinch, but dark brown sugar is better!

-Just be sure you stay stove side once the butter has melted; brown butter can turn into burnt butter very fast.
+- Just be sure you stay stove side once the butter has melted.
+Brown butter can turn into burnt butter extremely fast.
 Unfortunately if you do burn the butter, there’s no saving it.
 You’ll need to discard it and start again.

-How to Use the Butter in this Recipe
+How to Use Brown Butter in Oatmeal Raisin Cookie Dough

-You will need to bring your browned butter back to room temperature before incorporating it into the cookie dough.
+- Bring your browned butter back to room temperature before incorporating it into the oatmeal raisin cookie dough.

-To do this, you’ll want to scrape the butter into a heatproof bowl.
-Then place the bowl in the refrigerator and bring the butter back to room temperature.
-This will take about 2 and 1/2 hours!
+- To do this, scrape the butter into a heatproof bowl.
+Place the bowl in the refrigerator and bring the butter back to room temperature.
+This will take about 2 to 2 and 1/2 hours!
 If you chill it longer than that, you may need to soften the butter a bit.

 How to Make Oatmeal Raisin Cookies

 - Bust Out The Electric Mixer: You’ll need an electric mixer for this recipe.
-A large bowl and electric handled mixer will work, but so will a stand mixer with a paddle attachment.
-The reason it’s essential?
-You’ll need high powder to get the butter and sugar light and fluffy.
+A large bowl and electric hand held mixer will work, but so will a stand mixer fitted with a paddle attachment.
+You’ll need a high power mixer to get the butter and sugar light and fluffy.

-- Bake: There’s no need to chill the dough, so you can just roll and bake!
-You can use a medium cookie scoop for smaller cookies or a large cookie scoop for slightly larger ones.
-Depending on the size of the cookies, you may need to increase or decrease the bake time by a few minutes.
-I suggest pulling them when they’re lightly golden on top and firm around the edges.
-Just don’t over bake!
-Because they’ll firm up a ton as they cool!
+- Bake the Oatmeal Raisin Cookies: For about 10 to 12 minutes.
+Depending on the size of the cookies, you’ll need to increase or decrease the bake time by a few minutes.
+They’re ready when they’re lightly golden brown on top and firm around the edges.
+Don’t over bake, they’ll firm up a lot as they cool!

-- Cool: Allow the cookies to cool on the baking sheet placed on top of a wire rack for at least 10 minutes before serving.
+- Cool the Cookies: Allow the oatmeal raisin cookies to cool on the baking sheet.
+Placed on top of a wire rack for at least 10 minutes before serving.

 More Oatmeal Cookie Recipes: